Proof

 Timeframe

-8-week pilot, 3 leadership sessions and 2 manager cohorts
+8 weeks, 3 leadership sessions, 2 manager cohorts

 The Pressure